denten-books/plain-text/main.md

 Finally, the sensory, cognitive mechanisms involved in the production of the soap-opera effect and motion blur challenge the very possibility of truly analog media.
 The human visual sensory system is simply not capable of processing undifferentiated, continuous sensory input.
-Rather the brain creates the illusion of continuity by seamlessly stitching discrete and incomplete snapshots of the world.
+Rather, the brain creates the illusion of continuity by seamlessly stitching discrete and incomplete snapshots of the world into a coherent whole.

-#### 1.3.2 Philosophy of Digital
+#### 1.3.2 We Have Always Been Digital

 The prevailing understanding of the distinction between digital and analog lies in the difference between discrete and continuous quantities.
 For example, in a